Accession of Bangladesh to ASEAN: Bangladesh membership issues

 Since the beginning of Bangladesh's overtures toward ASEAN accession, a complex array of obstacles has shaped the trajectory of its bid.
 Although Bangladesh has expressed sustained interest, its efforts have been met with both cautious encouragement and institutional inertia.
 One of the earliest and persistent challenges has been ASEAN's geographic and historical self-definition.
 Bangladesh, as a South Asian country, lies outside the traditional scope of Southeast Asia, prompting doubts over whether its inclusion would stretch ASEAN's regional identity beyond its original parameters.
 This geographic scope has not been fully enforced.
 Myanmar, Vietnam, and Indonesia themselves are transcontinental countries that span both Southeast Asia and East Asia in the cases of Vietnam and Myanmar or between Southeast Asia and Oceania in the case of Indonesia.
-Whilst observer state Papua New Guinea is culturally and geographically located entirely within Oceania.
+The observer state Papua New Guinea is culturally and geographically located entirely within Oceania.
 Eastern Bangladesh and Northeast India have strong cultural ties with Mainland Southeast Asia and are considered transregional areas between South Asia and Southeast Asia (see also: Eastern South Asia and Southeast Asian relations with Northeast India).
-Observers argue that regional definitions can drift and change overtime.
+Observers argue that regional definitions can drift and change over time.

 One of the structural impediments to Bangladesh's potential accession to ASEAN lies in the organization's consensus-based decision-making model, which requires unanimous agreement among all member states for major initiatives, including enlargement.
 This mechanism allows individual member states to block or delay progress, particularly where national interests diverge.
 A notable complication is the presence of Myanmar, whose ongoing tensions with Bangladesh over the unresolved Rohingya refugee crisis present a significant diplomatic obstacle.
 Myanmar may oppose Bangladesh's entry directly or adopt delaying tactics.
 More broadly, ASEAN's preference for non-confrontational, humanitarian responses over political interventions has limited its willingness to address contentious bilateral issues, potentially stalling the accession process through institutional inertia.
+Secretary of the Regional Organisational Wing of the Ministry of Foreign Affairs, M. Forhadul Islam, believed that the accession process could also be influenced by neighbouring India, stemming from its growing relationship with ASEAN.

 Domestically, Bangladesh faces the challenge of proving its readiness to contribute effectively to the ASEAN community.
 While the country has recorded robust economic growth and development in recent years, questions persist regarding the preparedness of its emerging industries to compete within ASEAN's integrated market framework.
 Observers have expressed concerns that premature exposure to ASEAN's free trade mechanisms could leave Bangladesh vulnerable to asymmetric competition, particularly from more developed economies such as Vietnam, Malaysia, and Singapore.
 This has prompted debate over whether Bangladesh's economic base is sufficiently diversified and resilient to reap the benefits of deeper regional integration.
+Analysts argued that joining ASEAN, including at the level of a dialogue partner, would require some forms of institutional reforms, trade liberalization, and a set-in-stone regional diplomatic posture that Dhaka has not historically prioritized.